ak-fau/vcg/README.md

 For experiments with other (less accurate/less stable) crystals and to test system monitoring circuits a separate small module is developed.
-The module may be plugged into the board in place of AOCJY3 oscillator and provides 10 MHz output (10ppb..50ppm), 2.8V reference voltage, and +3.3V power load (five 10 Ohm resistors connected in parallel).
+The module may be plugged into the main VCG board in place of AOCJY3 oscillator and provides 10 MHz output (10ppb..50ppm) and +3.3V power load (up to five 10 Ohm resistors connected in parallel).
 Design files for the module are available under osc/ directory.

 ### PLL